jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Best-Practices/Connect-Database-Instance/Connect-Instance.md

 # Connection Instance
-You can connect the instance through the JD Cloud DMS function and the local client can access the remote connection instance of the domain name through the internet if you purchased the instance of MySQL/Percona services.
+You can connect the instance through the JD Cloud DMS function and the local client can access the remote connection instance of the domain name through the internet if you purchased the instance of JCS for MySQL/Percona services.
 However, please provide right access control when the remote connection instance of the domain name is accessed via the internet, to ensure the database security.

 ## Connection Instances via DMS Function of Console
 1. Login [RDS Console](https://rds-console.jdcloud.com/database).